jayk-gupta/web-resources-project/README.md

 ```
 11. How to Run the Project is given in the below part 👇🏼.

-12. Perform ypur desired changes to the code base.
+12. Perform your desired changes to the code base.

 13. Check your changes.
 ```